magkai/CONQUER/README.md

 3. We are using the *apoc* library that provides additional functionality to neo4j.
 In newer versions of neo4j you can find the respective jar file inside the ``labs`` folder of the downloaded neo4j directory.
 Otherwise, you can download a compatible version here: https://neo4j.com/labs/apoc/4.1/installation/.
 Move the apoc jar file (from ``labs``) to ``plugins`` and include the following line in ``configs/neo4j.conf``: ``dbms.security.procedures.unrestricted=apoc.*`` to be able to use the library.

-4. Load the CONQUER KG representation into the neo4j database.
+4. Load the CONQUER KG representation into the neo4j database:

    a) You can find the required KG dumps here:  https://conquer.mpi-inf.mpg.de/static/dumps.zip.
-Unzip and put them into the ``data`` folder.
+Unzip and put them into the ``data`` folder (the total size of the dumps is around 80 GB).
 Alternatively, you can build our KG representation from scratch (see **Running KG Preparation Steps** below).

    b) Execute in the ``kg_processing`` directory:
 ```